thecodingmachine/interop.symfony.di/README.md

 Extensible DI container for Symfony2
 ====================================

-This package contains a class that extends the `Container` class of Symfony 2.
+This package contains an `ExtensibleContainer` class that extends the `Container` class of Symfony 2.
 The extended class will let you add additional dependency injection containers (DIC) to Symfony 2's container.

-This means you are no more forced into using Symfony's DIC only, you can use add any DIC you want!
+This means that when you develop a Symfony 2 application, you are no more forced into using Symfony's DIC only.
+You can now use add any DIC you want!

 How does it work?
 -----------------